 If you’ve tried everything and your cat is still a nervous Nelly, it might be time to talk to your veterinarian or a behaviorist.
 They can teach you other strategies for keeping your cat calm, or they might recommend putting them on a prescription for anxiety.

-If it’s gotten to this point, your cat is probably a special case, so you should listen to whatever your vet is telling you rather than following advice on the internet.
+If it’s gotten to this point, your cat is probably a special case, so you should listen to whatever your vet tells you rather than following advice on the internet.

 A Calm Cat Is a Happy Cat

-While the phrase “scaredy cat” may have a place in our lexicon, there’s no reason that your cat needs to be frightened all the time.
+While the phrase “scaredy cat” may have a place in our lexicon, there’s no reason your cat must always be frightened.
 Using these strategies, you should be able to quickly calm your cat when they get nervous.

 Not only will this make them happier, but it will also make them less likely to act impulsively.
-Impulsive cats have been known to do things like bolt out front doors or run into busy streets.
-You want your cat to be calm and happy, right there at home.
+Impulsive cats have been known to bolt out front doors or run into busy streets.
+You want your cat to be calm and happy right there at home.

 Featured Image Credit: Khamidulin Sergey, Shutterstock